nanocosmos/demo/README.md

         - 5007: Configuration error.
 Could not create player, the websocket server configuration is missing.
         - 5008: Configuration error.
 Could not create player, the hls server configuration is missing.
         - 5009: Configuration error.
 Could not create player, the websocket server configuration for metadata is missing.
-        - 5010: Configuration error.
-A config property has the wrong type.
-        - 5011: Configuration error.
-A config property  is not valid.
-        - 5012: Could not embed player.
+        - 5010: Could not embed player.
         - 5101: Could not find bintu stream.
 The stream is not live.
         - 5102: No bintu stream id passed.
         - 5103: Bintu service rejected.